Ollo/ollo.github.io/source/_posts/the-perfect-setup-for-web-development-on-linux.md

 To that end, Linux easily outshines other development platforms, especially in the popular combination of tools known as a LAMP server.
 If you're not already familiar with the term, LAMP stands for Linux, Apache, MySQL, PHP, who, when the power of their rings unites, provides a powerful, stable, and flexible platform for almost all web-development needs, including a highly stable, configurable OS with low overhead, to get the best performance out of the available hardware, a powerful, secure and extensible web server, MySQL for database needs, and PHP for dynamic scripting, file uploads/downloads, and database interaction.

 The tremendous news to Linux using web developers, is that you're already using the base of this killer combination.
 Every major distribution provides a simple-to-install binary package for Apache, MySQL and PHP which will typically be configured to run right out of the box.
 Many distributions even provide a metapackage to install the LAMP package as a whole without seeking out the individual binaries.
-While the availability of Apache for easy installation is terrific, if you happen to develop on older hardware, a netbook, or would just rather not add another service to your desktop, the [XAMPP](http://www.apachefriends.org/en/xampp.html) project is a terrific solution for pre-configured, fully featured testing environment for web developers which includes Apache, MySQL, PHP and Perl as well as  several demo projects to demonstrate various functionalities, and phpMyAdmin for a friendly database interface if you're not comfortable at the command line.<!--more-->
+While the availability of Apache for easy installation is terrific, if you happen to develop on older hardware, a netbook, or would just rather not add another service to your desktop, the [XAMPP](http://www.apachefriends.org/en/xampp.html) project is a terrific solution for pre-configured, fully featured testing environment for web developers which includes Apache, MySQL, PHP and Perl as well as  several demo projects to demonstrate various functionalities, and phpMyAdmin for a friendly database interface if you're not comfortable at the command line.

 ### Conclusion